What Are the Solo Parent Benefits in the Philippines?

 Solo parents with their IDs can avail of the following benefits and additional assistance from the government:

 Flexible Work Schedule: Solo parents are entitled to a flexible work schedule due to their familiar obligations.
-Employers are encouraged to extend consideration to solo parents and offer them with flexible employment options to accommodate their unique parental responsibilities.
+Employers are encouraged to extend consideration to solo parents and offer them flexible employment options to accommodate their unique parental responsibilities.

 Parental Leave: Solo parents are eligible for seven days’ worth of solo parent leave per year.
 However, this leave type is non-cumulative and not convertible to cash.
 Solo parents are required to apply for and use their solo parent leaves.